Addy-codes/expense-calculator/Readme.md

 # Daily Expenses Sharing Application

-This project is a Daily Expenses Sharing Application built with FastAPI, SQLAlchemy, and SQLite.
+This project is a Daily Expenses Sharing Application built with FastAPI, SQLAlchemy, SQLite and Docker.
 It allows users to share and manage daily expenses with ease, providing multiple ways to split expenses and generating balance sheets for download.

+This Backend Web-Service is deployed on Render: https://expense-calculator-tlbo.onrender.com/docs

 ## Features